rtflynn/Advent-of-Code-2018/README.md

 The problems themselves can be found at https://adventofcode.com/2018 .
 I have to say here that they're written very playfully, and I'd recommend anyone who's stumbled onto this page but who hasn't seen the AoC challenge to give this link a visit!

+Solutions are written mostly in Python, with one or two in C++.
 I don't plan on discussing individual solutions here - however, I'm happy to explain a particular solution if someone has a question.